Every goal needs a plan—and the more detailed, the better.

 To start, you’ll need to do extensive prospect research.

-As a result, when seeking to raise funds, you’ll begin with high-value prospects (typically alumni members) that are supportive to your cause.
+In capital campaigns, less than 5% of your alumni will generate 80%+ of the funds.
+As a result, you’ll begin with high-value prospects (typically alumni members) that are supportive to your cause.

 To solicit them effectively, first create a list of as many qualified names as you can think of and categorize these potential donors based on their expected contribution.
 For example, if your goal is to raise one million dollars, you’d tier donors you believed could contribute $10,000 above those you think could only donate $1,000 and you’d go after the former category first.